Tyrolean State Conservatory

 Klingler, Huter, Retter & Co: master builders of expansion

-The last decades of the 19th century were characterised Wilhelminian style in the history of Austria.
-After an economic crisis in 1873, the city began to expand in a period of recovery.
+he buildings of the late monarchy still characterise the cityscape of Innsbruck today.
+The last decades of the 19th century were characterised as Wilhelminian style in the history of Austria.
+After an economic crisis in 1873, the city began to expand in a revival.
 From 1880 to 1900, Innsbruck's population grew from 20,000 to 26,000.
-Wilten, which was incorporated in 1904, tripled from 4,000 to 12,000.
-The infrastructure also changed in the wake of technical innovations.
+Wilten, which was incorporated in 1904, tripled in size from 4,000 to 12,000.
+Between 1850 and 1900, the number of buildings within the city grew from 600 to over 900, most of which were multi-storey apartment blocks, unlike the small buildings of the early modern period.
+The infrastructure also changed in the course of technical innovations.
 Gas, water and electricity became part of everyday life for more and more people.
-The old town hospital gave way to the new hospital.
+The old city hospital gave way to the new hospital.
 The orphanage and Sieberer's old people's asylum were built in Saggen.
-Innsbruck's first telephone went into service in 1893.
-By the turn of the century, there were already over 300 lines in the city.

 The buildings constructed in the new neighbourhoods were a reflection of this new society.
 Entrepreneurs, freelancers, employees and workers with political voting rights developed different needs than subjects without this right.
-Unlike in rural Tyrol, where farming families lived in farmhouses together with farmhands and maidservants as a clan, life in the city came close to the family life we know today.
+From the 1870s, a modern banking system emerged in Innsbruck.
+Credit institutions such as the Sparkasse, founded in 1821, or the Kreditanstalt, whose building erected in 1910 still stands like a small palace in Maria-Theresien-Straße, not only made it possible to take out loans, but also acted as builders themselves.
+The apartment blocks that were built also enabled non-homeowners to lead a modern life.
+Unlike in rural areas of Tyrol, where farming families and their farmhands and maids lived in farmhouses as part of a clan, life in the city came close to the family life we know today.
 The living space had to correspond to this.
 The lifestyle of city dwellers demanded multi-room flats and open spaces for relaxation after work.
 The wealthy middle classes, consisting of entrepreneurs and freelancers, had not yet overtaken the aristocracy, but they had narrowed the gap.
 They were the ones who not only commissioned private building projects, but also decided on public buildings through their position on the local council.

 The 40 years before the First World War were a kind of gold-rush period for construction companies, craftsmen, master builders and architects.
 The buildings reflected the world view of their clients.
 Master builders combined several roles and often replaced the architect.
 Most clients had very clear ideas about what they wanted.
 They were not to be breathtaking new creations, but copies and references to existing buildings.
 In keeping with the spirit of the times, the Innsbruck master builders designed the buildings in the styles of historicism and classicism as well as the Tyrolean Heimatstil in accordance with the wishes of the financially strong clients.
 The choice of style used to build a home was often not only a visual but also an ideological statement by the client.
 Liberals usually favoured classicism, while conservatives were in favour of the Tyrolean Heimatstil.
 While the Heimatstil was neo-baroque and featured many paintings, clear forms, statues and columns were style-defining elements in the construction of new classicist buildings.
 The ideas that people had of classical Greece and ancient Rome were realised in a sometimes wild mix of styles.
 Not only railway stations and public buildings, but also large apartment blocks and entire streets, even churches and cemeteries were built in this design along the old corridors.
 The upper middle classes showed their penchant for antiquity with neoclassical façades.
 Catholic traditionalists had images of saints and depictions of Tyrol's regional history painted on the walls of their Heimatstil houses.
 While neoclassicism dominates in Saggen and Wilten, most of the buildings in Pradl are in the conservative Heimatstil style.